 Research shows, consumption of red meat increases the chance of various cardiovascular diseases and colorectal cancer.
 Experts from the Harvard School of Public Health are of the opinion that excess consumption of red meat also increases the chance of developing type 2 diabetes.

 Sugar does not trigger the chronic disease, but it can definitely play a crucial role in determining the way how a patient develops type 2 diabetes.
-Consuming excess amount of sugar in foods and drinks will make you put on weight.
+Consuming an excess amount of sugar in foods and drinks will make you put on weight.
 Thus, you become prone to be a victim of type 2 diabetes.

 Mental stress that you suffer from makes a big impact in the way your body responses physically.
 Psychological stress increases the blood sugar level and over a prolonged period, it may lead to the chronic disease of diabetes.